deficollective/defiscan/src/content/protocols/pancakeswap-v2/pancakeswap-v2.md

 submission_date: "2025-05-13"
 publish_date: "2025-05-19"
 update_date: "2025-05-30"
+stage_requirements:
+  [
+    [
+      {
+        text: "Assets are not in custody by a centralized entity",
+        status: "fixed",
+      },
+      { text: "All contracts are verified", status: "fixed" }, { text: "Source-available codebase", status: "fixed" }, { text: "Public documentation exists", status: "fixed" }, ],
+    [
+      {
+        text: "Upgrades have no potential of “loss of funds“ ",
+        status: "fixed",
+      },
+      {
+        text: "Dependency with a High centralization score is mitigated",
+        status: "fixed",
+      },
+      {
+        text: "Frontend backups or self-hosting option exists",
+        status: "fixed",
+      },
+    ],
+    [
+      {
+        text: "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days",
+        status: "unfixed",
+      },
+      {
+        text: "Dependencies with High or Medium centralization score and no mitigations.",
+        status: "fixed",
+      },
+      { text: "Alternative third-party frontends exist", status: "fixed" }, ],
+  ]
 ---

 # Summary

-PancakeSwap v2 is an automated market maker on BNB Smart Chain, a fork of [Uniswap v2](/protocols/uniswap-v2-ethereum) extended with an incentive layer.
+PancakeSwap V2 is an automated market maker on BNB Smart Chain, a fork of [Uniswap v2](/protocols/uniswap-v2-ethereum) extended with an incentive layer.
 Users exchange `BEP-20` tokens through liquidity pools, with trading fees distributed to the liquidity providers and the protocol.
 Holders of liquidity-provider (LP) tokens can also deposit them in their corresponding _Farm_ to receive additional `CAKE` incentives.

 # Ratings Overview

 ## Chain

-Deployed on **Binance Smart Chain**.
+Deployed on Binance Smart Chain.

-> Chain score: **Low**
+> Chain score: Low

 ## Upgradeability